lulab/Pathformer/README.md

 #### 3.2 Examples of Pathformer model test for the EV dataset classification

 For liquid biopsy data,the training function is the same as TCGA data, but the parameter inputs are different.
-Here we take the EV dataset as an example, three modalities are selected as Pathformer's input in in the EV dataset.
+Here we take the plasma dataset as an example.

 ```
 cd Pathformer_code
 python3 Pathformer_main.py \
 --modal_all_path ../Result/plasma/modal_type_all.txt \
---modal_select_path ../Result/plasma/modal_select.txt \
+--modal_select_path ../Result/plasma/modal_type_all.txt \
 --gene_all ../reference/gene_mRNA_cfRNA.txt \
 --gene_select ../reference/Pathformer_select_gene.txt \
 --pathway_gene_w ../reference/Pathformer_pathway_gene_weight.npy \